ericcuda/mission_to_mars/README.md

 PROGRAMMER:  Eric Staveley  MWSa Session

 SUMMARY:
-Develop web scraping script, implement with FLASK app.py and use a base index.html template to dynamically adjust upon a user button click that refreshes a web scraping of various Mars sites, to show the user information on Mars.
+Develop web scraping python script, implement with FLASK app.py and use a base index.html template to dynamically adjust upon a user button click that refreshes a web scraping of various Mars sites and saves and retrieves to a Mongo (No SQL) database, to show the user information on Mars.

 Files posted to this repo:
 mission_to_mars.ipynb (Jupyter Notebook File)